 Yvonne Iverson, Secretary Since 2008

 Yvonne is a budget analyst at the Indian Health Service in Warm Springs.
 Previously, she served as advertising manager at the Spilyay Tymoo tribal newspaper and in various capacities in the CTWS Department of Health and Human Services.
 She is a graduate of the Ford Family Foundation Leadership Institute and is a former Warm Springs Boys & Girls Club Board Member.

 Jonathan W. Smith, Member Since 2016

 Jonathan W. Smith is currently serving as a Commissioner for the Columbia River Inter-Tribal Fish Commission and has served for three terms on the CTWS Fish & Wildlife Executive Legislative Committee, including one term as Chairman.
 Jonathan also serves as Chairman for the CTWS Land Use Planning Executive Legislative Committee.
 He is a graduate of the Ford Family Foundation Leadership program and works to promote community development in Warm Springs.
-Jonathan works at the Warm Springs Housing Authority and is the owner of Advanced Glass Repair, which has been in business for over 16 years.
+Jonathan is the owner of Advanced Glass Repair, which has been in business for over 16 years.